rollingrhinoremix/RRR-builder/README.md

-## **This project has now moved under Rolling Rhino Remix organization at:** https://github.com/rollingrhinoremix/RRR-builder-full

-## ISO build system for Rolling Rhino Remix
+## Official ISO build system for Rolling Rhino Remix, full version
 ### How to install
-you need to have
+Firsat you need to have
 - `cd-boot-images-amd64`
 - `xorriso`
 - `axel` (optional, for faster downloads)